 Return of premium (ROP)

-A type of term life insurance that pays all premiums back to the policy owner at the end of the term if the insured is still living, or percentage of the premiums if the policy is cancelled before the term ends.
+A type of term life insurance that returns the equivalent all premiums back to the policy owner at the end of the term if the insured is still living.
+The policy may also pay a percentage of the premiums if the policy is cancelled before the term ends.

 Simplified Issue Life Insurance

 A type of life insurance that only requires the applicant to answer medical questions.
 No medical examination is needed.
-It is more expensive than other kinds of insurance and the death benefit is limited.
+It is generally more expensive than fully underwritten life insurance.

 Insurance companies charge higher premiums to tobacco users.

 A person who is deemed to have average longevity (based on health, lifestyle, and other factors).